mrocklin/blog/_posts/work/2012-11-21-Computations.md

 ![]({{ BASE_PATH }}/images/min-max-dag.png)

 This `MinMax` operation takes two inputs variables, `x`, and `y`, and produces two outputs `Min(x, y)`, `Max(x, y)`.
-Computationally you might prefer this over two separate trees because both outptus can be produced at once with a single comparison.
+Computationally you might prefer this over two separate trees because both outputs can be produced at once with a single comparison.
 This also supports natural grouping of common sub-expressions.
-If `x` and `y` were large trees we would not want two have copies of each as children of separate `Min` and `Max` operations.
+If `x` and `y` were large trees we would not want two have copies of each in separate `Min` and `Max` trees.

 ![]({{ BASE_PATH }}/images/min-tree.png)
 ![]({{ BASE_PATH }}/images/max-tree.png)

 Because the `MinMax` operation has two outputs we can no longer represent its graph with a single tree, we need a more general data structure.
 This graph can be described as a bipartite directed acyclic graph (BiDAG).
 It is bipartite because there are two types of nodes, variables (circles) and operations \[boxes\].
 It is directed and acyclic by the dependence of data (e.g. if `Min(x, y)` depends on `x` then `x` can not depend on `Min(x, y)`).

+A DAG is the next most restrictive graph subtype.
+In some sense this is the smallest generalization we can make.

 Computation Type
 ----------------

 Enter the `Computation` base type.
-This is an abstract interface that must provide tuples of `inputs` and `outputs` instead of the standard `args` we use for trees.
+This is an interface that must provide tuples of `inputs` and `outputs` instead of the standard `args` we use for trees.

 We also add a `CompositeComputation` type which collects many computations together.
 Consider the collection of the following computations.